rokibhasansagar/clchangnet.github.io/_posts/2015-08-20-FSB-on-Amazon-EC2-instance.md

 sudo chown -R www-data:www-data /var/www/html
 ```

-Goto to url http://www.domain.com/install to complete Fresh Store Builder installation.
-To see a live example of this setup, goto [sunglasses for women][1] for online store and [Trendy Glasses Fashion][2] for an integrated blog.
+Goto to url http://www.domain.com/install to complete installation.
+To see a live example of this setup, goto [sunglasses for women][1] for online store and [Trendy Glasses Fashion][2] for an integrated blog in FreshStoreBuilder.

 [1]:http://seebetter.co/gifts-for-her/
 [2]:http://seebetter.co/blog/2015/09/07/trendy-glasses-wk37.html